 Financial Aid

-Dominican University offers a wide variety of financial aid programs.
-More than 90 percent of the university’s first year students who apply for financial aid receive some form of state, federal, private or institutional financial assistance.
-The average need-based financial aid award is $14,403, excluding loans and student employment.
-Forms of aid that are available for students at Dominican University include grants, scholarships, loans, and work-study.
+The university offers a wide variety of financial aid programs.
+More than 90 percent of the university’s first-year students who apply for financial aid receive some form of state, federal, private, or institutional financial assistance.
+Forms of aid that are available for students include grants, scholarships, loans, and work-study.
 The university also has its own substantial grant and employment programs for students with demonstrated financial need.
-All students who wish to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA should be submitted as soon as possible after January 1st each year.
+All students who wish to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA), which should be completed as early as possible to ensure quick processing.
 If selected for verification, students will also need to complete a Federal Verification Worksheet and/or additional documents.
 Students are encouraged to contact the Financial Aid Office for more information and assistance with completing the financial aid application process.

 Student Financial Aid Details